-McBride succeeded jazz vocalist Diane Reeves in 2006 as the Carolyn and Bill Powers Creative Chair for Jazz for the Los Angeles Philharmonic Assocation.
+McBride began his tenure as the Carolyn and Bill Powers Creative Chair for Jazz for the Los Angeles Philharmonic Assocation in 2006.
 Working with the organization year-round, McBride oversees jazz programming at Walt Disney Concert Hall and the Hollywood Bowl, building upon the Philharmonic's presence in the musical community as a leading presenter of jazz.

-In addition to his own debut at the Hollywood Bowl, McBride's inaugural 2006 season as Creative Chair for Jazz featured performances by Herbie Hancock, Joshua Redman, George Benson, Al Jarreau, James Brown, and many more.
-McBride kicked off the 2006/07 Jazz Series at Walt Disney Concert Hall with an all-star Horace Silver Tribute, and performances by Pat Metheny and Brad Mehldau, McCoy Tyner, and Charles Mingus' Epitaph Orchestra.
+Since McBride's inaugural 2006 season as Creative Chair for Jazz, the Hollywood Bowl has been home to stellar performances by jazz greats Herbie Hancock, George Benson, Al Jarreau, James Brown, Al Green, Isaac Hayes, Nancy Wilson, B.B.
+King, and more.
+The Jazz series at Walt Disney Concert Hall has featured Wynton Marsalis, Pat Metheny, Brad Mehldau, McCoy Tyner, Charles Mingus' Epitaph Orchestra, among others.